Career Timeline of Tammy Duckworth: Major Achievements and Milestones

 In March 2021, Tammy Duckworth announced her candidacy for reelection in 2022.

-June 6, 2021: Visit to Taipei to announce vaccine donation
+June 6, 2021: Visit to Taipei to Announce COVID-19 Vaccine Donation

-On June 6, 2021, Tammy Duckworth and Senators Dan Sullivan and Christopher Coons visited Taipei to meet President Tsai Ing-wen and Minister Joseph Wu to announce President Biden's donation plan of 750,000 COVID-19 vaccines.
+On June 6, 2021, Duckworth, along with Senators Dan Sullivan and Christopher Coons, visited Taipei to meet with President Tsai Ing-wen and Minister Joseph Wu to announce President Biden's donation plan of 750,000 COVID-19 vaccines included in the global COVAX program.

 June 2022: Visit to Taiwan

-On November 8, 2022, Tammy Duckworth was reelected to the Senate, defeating Republican nominee Kathy Salvi.
-This win made Duckworth the first woman reelected to the Senate from Illinois.
+On November 8, 2022, Tammy Duckworth was reelected to the Senate, defeating Republican nominee Kathy Salvi with 57% of the vote.
+This victory made Duckworth the first woman reelected to the Senate from Illinois.

 November 2023: Meeting with Israeli Defense Officials

-In November 2023, Tammy Duckworth organized a meeting with Israeli defense officials to discuss their strategy in the Gaza war.
-She stated that a ceasefire "would not help the residents of Gaza nor would it help the security of Israel".
+In November 2023, Duckworth organized a meeting with Israeli defense officials to discuss their strategy in the Gaza war.